Pasar Seni station: LRT-MRT Link

 The Pasar Seni LRT and MRT stations are connected by a pedestrian bridge over Jalan Sultan Mohamed.
 The bridge connects directly to the paid area of the LRT station's Concourse Level.
-On the MRT station side, escalators, stairs and lifts connect the pedestrian bridge directly to the paid area of the Concourse Level, which is the first underground level of the station.
+On the MRT station side, escalators, stairs and lifts connect the pedestrian bridge directly to the paid area of the MRT Concourse Level, which is the first underground level of the station.

-The paid-to-paid link is labelled as Entrance C of the MRT station.
+The paid-to-paid link is labelled as Entrance C of the station.
 It however only allows commuters to transfer between the LRT and MRT, and does not allow anyone out of the stations.

 To accommodate this pedestrian bridge, the LRT station had to undergo some renovation.
 Besides removing the balustrade at the Concourse Level, the LRT station fare gates were also relocated closer to the entrance.
 A new service counter was also built replacing the older service counter.